DanielPickens/Count-Numbers-with-Unique-Digits/README.md

 # Count-Numers-with-Unique-Digits
 My clean solution in JS , using DP

+The challenge:

-Given an integer n, return the count of all numbers with unique digits, x, where 0 <= x < 10n.
+"Given an integer n, return the count of all numbers with unique digits, x, where 0 <= x < 10n.